Reefwing-Software/Reefwing-AHRS/README.md

 # Nexgen AHRS

  Our Magpie flight controller for quadcopters is based around the Arduino Nano 33 BLE board.
 This board includes the LSM9DS1 chip which we use as an Inertial Measurement Unit (IMU).
-In other words it determines the current orientation of the drone.
+The IMU determines the current orientation of the drone.

- The Nexgen AHRS library provides an Attitude and Heading Reference System (AHRS) class for use with the Nano 33 BLE and the Nano 33 BLE SENSE.
+ The Nexgen AHRS library provides an Attitude and Heading Reference System (AHRS) class for use with the Arduino Nano 33 BLE and the Nano 33 BLE SENSE boards.

  The AHRS will convert the gyroscope rate and accelerometer force data to a roll and pitch angle.
 The yaw angle is then calculated using the pitch, roll and magnetometer data.

+ ## Sensor Fusion

+ Sensor fusion is the process of combining sensory data or data derived from disparate sources such that the resulting information has less uncertainty than would be possible when these sources were used individually.
+With the gyroscope and accelerometer, we have two angle sensors which should be providing the same data but with different errors.
+The concept is to combine or fuse the data in such a way as to eliminate the errors and produce an accurate angle that we can use.

+ The Nexgen AHRS provides the following Sensor Fusion options:

+ - Complementary Filter
+ - Madgwick Filter
+ - Mahony Filter

+ We found that we experienced significant gyroscopic drift with the complementary filter.
+The Madgwick and Mahony filters fixes this issue but take a bit longer to settle on an angle.
+Mahony is a bit faster than Madgwick, but the best filter and associated free parameter settings will depend on the application.

  ## Aircraft Reference Frame